Covid 19 first anniversary Quebec Hope Update

 Today, referencing the existing provincial priority list, Quebec premier, Francois Legault, announced that all members of the general provincial population who are at least 65 years of age, can make a reservation to receive a first dosage of the identified vaccine.
 Http://quebec.ca

-Older Quebec citizens, including the mid eighty-year-old members of my extended family, who took earlier advantage of the scheduling opportunity that was presented to them for consideration, have already received their vaccination.
+Older Quebec citizens, including the mid eighty-year-old members of my extended family, who took advantage of the previously announced scheduling opportunity that was presented to them for consideration, have already received their vaccination.

 As a 61-year-old member of the general population, I continue to wait, as does my wife, to be included in a new reservation schedule, usually updated and re-issued weekly.

 My adult daughter and her husband also wait for their profiles to be included in one of the new/upcoming reservation schedules.

 My granddaughters continue to use protective face wear (masks) during the full day schedule of their public elementary school…

 Ok, with some of that important real- life stuff out of the way, it looks like I can finally jump back on board with my website stuff and provide readers of Chez Pa with updated information on how things have been since my last blog post.
 Not doing so would have been unforgivably negligent of me because I do indeed have news/context/direction information that I’ll need/want to share with you going forward so that our respective interest and confidence can be reset and reengaged.